tjmckinley/MetaWards/doc/source/tutorial/part03/04_dynamic.rst

 added is a ``population.is_work_locked_down`` flag, plus some extra code to flip this between ``True`` and ``False``.
 This flag is read by ``advance_lockdown``, which calls ``advance_fixed`` if the flag is ``False``.
+We've also added a check to see if the infected population rises above 5000 while in "relaxed lockdown", and if it does, to re-enter full lockdown.

 Run the model and plot the graphs.
 What do you see?

-For me, again I see smooth movement between the different lockdown stages.
-However, the peak after entering the relaxed lockdown state is much higher, possibly because more infected people are able to move between wards.
+Do you get a graph similar to below?

 .. image:: ../../images/tutorial_3_4_3_overview.jpg
    :alt: Overview image of a automatically relaxing lockdown